saraedum/cppyy-dev/README.md

 We aim to support the common development and maintenance tasks through pixi.

 Note that the setup here is not fool proof.
 Built artifacts can leak between runs, branches and environments.
-To be on the safe side, it's best to `git clean -dx` things and also `rm -rf .pixi`.
+To be on the safe side, it's best to `pixi run clean` which runs `git clean -fdx` everywhere.

 ## pixi Environments